Degree Days.net

 LocationException

-explicitly so that you can tell if a user entered an unrecognized or unsupported station ID or postal/zip code.
+explicitly so you can tell if a user entered an unrecognized or unsupported station ID or postal/zip code.
 But anything else might just be DegreeDaysApiException

 as far as you are concerned – the request for data failed, and that might be all that matters.InvalidRequestException

-explicitly so that you can prompt the user to check their API access keys for typos.This isn't an error as such, but it's important to realize that, in certain circumstances, the API can return less data than you requested.
+explicitly so you can prompt the user to check their API access keys for typos.This isn't an error as such, but it's important to realize that, in certain circumstances, the API can return less data than you requested.
 For example, you might request 10 years of data for a certain weather station, but get only 5 years back if that's all the usable temperature data that the weather station has.
 Or you might request data up to and including yesterday, but get only data to the day before yesterday.
 (Note that you should never be able to get the data for yesterday until that day has finished in the location's local time zone, and it's best not to expect it until at least a couple of hours after that.
 More on update schedules here.)

 There are clear rules about how and when the API can deliver less data than requested, and you can control this behaviour as well.
 See the documentation for DataApi.GetLocationData(LocationDataRequest)